ContextLab/supereeg/README.md

 `pip install --upgrade supereeg`

+<h3>Dangerous/hacker/developer way of installing the toolbox (use caution!)</h3>
-To install the latest (bleeding edge) version directly from this repo use:
+To install the latest (bleeding edge) version directly from this repository use:

 `pip install --upgrade git+https://github.com/ContextLab/supereeg.git`